30-Minute Warning XLIV

 Listen VI: Foo Fighters’ “Asking for a Friend”

-In my previous Listen post, I wrote a love letter to my third-favorite Foo Fighters song, “Walk” (the third single and last song from the band’s seventh studio album Wasting Light).
+In my previous Listen post, I wrote a love letter to my third-favorite Foo Fighters song, “Walk” (the third single and last song on the band’s seventh studio album Wasting Light).
 I shared how the song gave me light in a truly dark period in 2011.
-I also shared that during my sing-along to “Walk” at my second (and best) Foos show last October 4, 2025, it started with a few seconds of tears and ended up singing along angrily.
+I also shared that during my sing-along to “Walk” at my second (and best) Foos show on October 4, 2025, it started with a few seconds of tears and ended singing along angrily.
 That was a cathartic moment for me.

 Then, on the night of October 23, 2025, after having a lovely birthday dinner with my family (it was my Mother’s birthday), the Foo Fighters released their newest song, “Asking for a Friend”.
 Little did I know that, once again, I would feel multiple emotions all at once because of a song from my all-time favorite band.